huaminghuangtw/Second-Brain/My-Evergreen-Lists/💭 Journal Prompts.md

 * 🤔 On "Prioritisation"
+	> _Which undone item, if done, would liberate the most energy for me personally?_

 	> _What is the ONE highest-leverage thing I can do XXX that'll take the largest load off my shoulders?_

 	> _What is the big, critical, high-impact task that'll make my XXX successful?_